tslocum/bgammon/PROTOCOL.md

-# Secification of bgammon protocol
+# Specification of bgammon.org protocol

+Connect to `bgammon.org:1337` via TCP.

+All commands and events are separated by newlines.

 ## User commands